cddesja/matplotlib_guide/README.md

-# matplotlib_guide
- A Guide to Visualizing Data with Matplotlib
+# A Guide to Visualizing Data with Matplotlib

 The list of visualizations include:

  - Barcharts